how to treat pseudomonas nail infection

 Pseudomonas aeruginosa infections are generally treated with antibiotics.
 Unfortunately, in people exposed to healthcare settings like hospitals or nursing homes, Pseudomonas aeruginosa infections are becoming more difficult to treat because of increasing antibiotic resistance.

 Background.
-Medical grade manuka honeys are well known to be efficacious against Pseudomonas aeruginosa being bactericidal and inhibiting the development of biofilms; moreover manuka honey effectively kills P. aeruginosa embedded within an established biofilm.
+Medical grade manuka honey is well known to be efficacious against Pseudomonas aeruginosa being bactericidal and inhibiting the development of biofilms; moreover manuka honey effectively kills P. aeruginosa embedded within an established biofilm.

 If you have a Pseudomonas infection, it can usually be treated effectively with antibiotics.
 But sometimes the infection can be difficult to clear completely.

-The results show that the biofilms were killed by the same or similar concentrations of cassia, Peru balsam, and red thyme oils as were effective against P. aeruginosa (Fig. 5B).
+The results show that the biofilms were killed by the same or similar concentrations of cassia, Peru balsam, and red thyme oils as were effective against P. aeruginosa.

 Topical silver sulfadiazine, ciprofloxacin, and gentamicin have also been reported to be valuable therapeutic options.
 Topical antibiotics (polymyxin B or bacitracin) applied 2–4 times daily for 1–4 months have been demonstrated to be effective in immunocompetent patients.